8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 KPI: First Response Time (FRT) and Average Response Time (ART)

-There’s many customer service goals and performance metrics to track, but one hugely important goal for your customers is reducing how long they wait for a response.
+There are many key performance indicators (KPIs) and performance metrics to track, but one hugely important goal for your customers is reducing how long they wait for a response.

 The longer you keep customers waiting, the more frustrated they are going to get.